world-federation-of-advertisers/cross-media-measurement/docs/building.md

 tools/bazel-container test //src/test/...
 ```

-Note that if you want to develop on the host machine rather than just building,
+Note that if you don't need to interact with the code on your host machine, it
-it may be simpler to use the Bash shell (`/bin/bash`) as your entry point and
+may be simpler to use the Bash shell (`/bin/bash`) as your entry point and run
-run your `bazel` commands from there.
-This way you can install an IDE inside the
+all of your commands from inside the container.
+You may even want to install
-container and use it using X11 forwarding.
+IntelliJ inside the container and then use X11 forwarding to use it from your
+host machine.

 ### Hybrid Development